mongodb/mongo-cxx-driver/etc/releasing.md

 Docker Hub repo.

 To publish a new image here, you will need the password for the following service account: `svcmongodbcxxdriverdockerbo219`.
-Kevin Albertson can share this password with you as needed.
+The team lead can share this password with you as needed.

 First, in `mongo-cxx-driver/extras/docker/generate.py` bump the following